bengarrett/RetroTxt/docs/options.md

 ![Colour pair](assets/options_colour_pair.png)

-The Colour pair menu allows you to apply a colour to text and background theme to all text handled by RetroTxt.
+The Colour pair menu allows you to apply colour to text and a background theme to all characters handled by RetroTxt.
-These pairs are also base colours for colourize ANSI text.
+These pairs are also base colours for colourising ANSI text.

-The choices ordered into three categories.
-Systems are recreations of ancient computer operating systems.
+The ordered choices are in three categories. __Systems__ are recreations of ancient computer operating systems.
-Dark and Light correspond to colours used on either a black (Dark) or white (Light) background.
+__Dark__ and __Light__ correspond to colours used on either a black (Dark) or white (Light) background.

 The RGB values of these colour pairs are in the source code `\css\text-colors.css`

 - **MS-DOS** uses VGA grey text on black.
-- **Windows** is themed on its `notepad.exe` program and uses black text on white.
+- **Windows** is themed on the `notepad.exe` program and uses black text on white.
 - **Apple II** based on the Apple home computer.
 - **Amiga** based on the Commodore Amiga Workbench with white text on grey.
 - **Atari ST** based on the Atari TOS with black text on white.